L. M. Thapar: Career

 The Thapar Group was established by Lala Karam Chand Thapar.
 After his death in 1963, his third son, L.M.
-Thapar, took over the Group, which then included the Oriental Bank of Commerce, as well as Oriental Insurance.
+Thapar, took over the group, which then included the Oriental Bank of Commerce, as well as Oriental Insurance.
 Both these companies were subsequently nationalised.
-Other Group companies and concerns in India are or were The Pioneer, Greaves Cotton, JCT Mills, JCT Electronics, Crompton Greaves and Ballarpur Industries.
+Other Group companies and concerns in India are or were The Pioneer, Greaves Cotton, JCT Mills, JCT Electronics, Crompton Greaves and Ballarpur Industries (BLIT).
 With the division of the Thapar family assets, L.M.
 Thapar inherited, among other companies, BILT.
-BILT eventually became part of the Avantha Group.
+In the 1980s, the Thapar Group was among the top 10 conglomerates in India and the group had 40 companies.
+The group also was the Indian business group with the second largest amount of investments outside of India.
+Thapar was noted for using his political influence to maintain a competitive advantage for his paper business.